Skip to content

 What IRS Publication 4557 Requires of PTIN Holders

-IRS Publication 4557, Safeguarding Taxpayer Data, is not structured as a compliance checklist, but it establishes non-negotiable requirements for every PTIN WISP.
-The publication organizes its guidance around three operational areas where tax preparers must assess and control risk:
+IRS Publication 4557, Safeguarding Taxpayer Data, is not structured as a simple checklist, but it establishes non-negotiable requirements for every PTIN WISP.
+The publication organizes its guidance around three operational areas where tax preparers must assess and control risk.

-Employee Management and Training — How do you screen employees who handle client data?
+Employee management and training.
+How do you screen employees who handle client data?
 How do you limit access based on job role?
-What security training do staff receive, and how do you document completion?
+What security training does staff receive, and how do you document completion?
 The IRS expects preparers to provide annual security awareness training that covers phishing recognition, social engineering tactics, and proper data handling procedures specific to tax practice.

-Information Systems — What hardware, software, and network infrastructure do you use to process and store client information?
-How are these systems protected from unauthorized access?
+Information systems.
+What hardware, software, and network infrastructure do you use to process and store client information, and how are these systems protected from unauthorized access?
 This includes your tax preparation software, client portals, email systems, local network equipment, and any cloud services that touch taxpayer data.
+Our overview of securing tax client portals covers the access controls this area demands.

-Detecting and Managing System Failures — Do you have procedures to detect unauthorized access or anomalies in your systems?
-What steps does your practice take when something goes wrong?
+Detecting and managing system failures.
+Do you have procedures to detect unauthorized access or anomalies in your systems, and what steps does your practice take when something goes wrong?
 This area covers your monitoring tools, antivirus and endpoint protection, logging practices, and incident response procedures.

-Publication 4557 draws directly from the FTC Safeguards Rule, which means your PTIN WISP must reflect both sets of requirements simultaneously.
-The IRS further emphasizes that the WISP is a living document — it must be reviewed and updated at minimum annually, and whenever a material change occurs in your business operations.
+Publication 4557 draws directly from the FTC Safeguards Rule, which means your PTIN WISP must reflect both sets of requirements at once.
+The IRS further emphasizes that the WISP is a living document.
+It must be reviewed and updated at minimum annually, and whenever a material change occurs in your business operations.

 Service Provider Oversight